KuranovaPolina/Sber_School_21_Pool/P02D13-0-develop/README.md

 ## Important notes:

 * The game must be written in C, have a structured style, and run from the terminal;

-* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.

-* Instructions on how to run these tests on your computer are in the `materials` folder.

-* Do not use cumbersome functions, limit them up to 40 lines (excluding `main`).

-* Check your program for memory leaks!

-> When developing the game, follow the principles of structured programming of E. Dijkstra.
+* When developing the game, follow the principles of structured programming of E. Dijkstra.